fleet-pond/fleet-pond-app/docs/help.md

 ![Location marker][markerLocation]

 If you allow the app to use your location, it will be shown with a blue dot with pulsating rings.
-The persistant ring shows how accurate your location reading is.
+The persistent ring shows how accurate your location reading is.

 **Your location is only used locally on your device, and is not stored anywhere.**